• Skip to primary navigation

 • Sliced Fruit or Vegetables

 • Toasted Bread - It doesn't have to be reserved as an appetizer.
-This goat cheese recipe makes a great smear for toast.
+This goat cheese recipe makes an excellent smear for toast.

 A completed goat cheese log on a serving tray with crackers.